KHChase/GalaxyDatabase/README.md

 This program was created for use by the UAA Astronomy Lab.

-The main focus of this program is searching.
+The main focus of this program is searching and adding galaxy to the database.

 The program prompts the user for which search they would like to do: